proventa/aws-postgresql-demo/docs/blog-Patroni_Backup_and_LB.md

 ## Why S3 bucket?

+In a highly available PostgreSQL cluster, it is important to have a backup of the database.
+The backup can be used to restore the database in case of a disaster.
+The backup can also be used to create new replicas, instead of streaming the data directly from the primary node.
+This is useful when the primary node is under heavy load and we want to create a new replica without affecting the performance of the primary node.

+The backup can be stored in a file system or in an S3 bucket.
+The advantage of using an S3 bucket is that it is highly available and durable.
+According to the [AWS documentation](https://aws.amazon.com/s3/storage-classes/?nc1=h_ls), the standard S3 bucket is designed to deliver 99.999999999% durability and 99.99% availability of objects over a given year.
+This means that the S3 bucket is highly available and durable.
+It is also easy to set up and configure, since Spilo provides a way to automatically create WAL-E / WAL-G backups and store them in an S3 bucket.
+We will be using this feature to store the backups in an S3 bucket.

 ## Setting up the Load Balancer

 ## Setting up the S3 Bucket

 ## Putting the S3 Bucket and Spilo Together

 ## Wrapping Up